 The high fees and bad currency exchange rates provided by the banks have created a great opportunity for Foreign Exchange companies to come in and steal a big chunk of their clientele by providing a better and cheaper service.

 So where have expats moved to in the past?
 Canada was at the top of the list, of course.
 However, there are so many other great destinations as well.

-So where are expats going?
-Canada is at the top of the list, of course.
-In fact, the country’s immigration website reportedly crashed on election night.
-Many expats, however, seek a lower cost of living and warmer climate.
-In addition to Canada, a recent report from International Living found five other top expat destinations.
+Many expats seek a lower cost of living and warmer climate.
+Last year, a report from International Living found five other top expat destinations.

 Expats can still take a taxi across town for a buck or two, get a haircut for a couple of dollars, or enjoy dinner for two with a bottle of wine at one of the finest restaurants in Panama City for $40.

 Many expats live outside the city in what they feel is the true Panama.
 There are beautiful beaches everywhere.

 With the Atlantic Ocean on one side and the Pacific on the other, along with rolling green tropical mountains, fertile farmlands, lush rainforests, and small towns where foreign visitors are made to feel welcome.

 “The future of the U.S. was looking bad,” says Nancy Young of the decisions that led her and her family to find a new life in Boquete.

 “My husband was going to retire on beans, with no benefits…not enough for us to live on.
 Our lives are so much better here.
 We are healthier, we are happy, we have a social life, and we have lots of activities to enjoy.